Taylor

 Noah follows me into the car soon after, but I don’t have the energy to open my eyes.
 I’m drifting off to sleep, and if he’s saying something, I’m too far gone to hear it.

-The next time I wake up, I’m alone in the car, parked somewhere at the side of a street.
-I blink in a daze and take a look around.
-There is a pharmacy close by, and I see Noah leave it with a bag.
-I close my eyes again.
+The next time I wake up, I’m alone in the car, parked somewhere on the side of a street.
+I blink in a daze at a pharmacy close by, where I see Noah leave the shop with a bag.
 I feel like I’m floating underwater, unable to move.

 The car door clicks, and then Noah asks.
 “Taylor?
 Are you awake?
 Do you have a key to your house?”

 Noah leans in and takes the bag, rummaging through it.
-I can feel myself drifting off to sleep, the last thing I hear a jingle of keys.
+The last thing I hear before sleep catches up on me is a jingle of keys.

 The following process I barely register.
 There is movement and a warm embrace.
-I vaguely feel like floating.
-I lean against the strong heartbeat close to my ear, and my mind drifts further down to the bottom of the sea.
+I listen to the strong heartbeat close to my ear, while I'm bobbing up and down, wave after wave of nausea passing through me.

 The next thing I know, I’m woken by a cold, wet cloth to my face.
 I scrunch up my nose and retreat my head like a turtle, humming my discontent.

 “Are you awake?
-Get up for a while.
+Get up.
 You need to eat and take medicine.”

 Of all the voices, I did not expect it to be Noah’s.
-The shock is enough to make me open my eyes.
+The shock is enough for me to snap my eyes open.
 Noah is close, helping me sit upright.

 Why are you here? is what I mean to say, but all that comes out is a groggy, “What?”

 Then it hits me.
 Right, he was the one to drive me home.
-I look around and first, I notice a tray with a glass of water, a cup of steaming tea, and a bowl of rice porridge.
-Then I notice that I’m on the couch in our living room, though I don’t remember walking back into the house.
+I’m on the couch in our living room, now, though I don’t remember walking back into the house.
+I notice a tray with a glass of water, a cup of steaming tea, and a bowl of rice porridge on the side table.

 I don’t get to ask anything because Noah is already shoving a spoonful of rice porridge in my face.
 “Eat.”